guaix-ucm/numina/doc/creation/example.rst

     |-- setup.py

-Recipes must provide three things: a description of the inputs of the recipe, a description of the products of the recipe and a method execute the processing.
-All Recipes must inherit from :class:`~numina.core.recipes.BaseRecipe`, so recipes will be classes.
+Recipes must provide three things: 1) a description of the inputs of the recipe; 2) a description of the products of the recipe and 3) a *run* method which is in charge of executing the proccessing.
+Additionally, all Recipes must inherit from :class:`~numina.core.recipes.BaseRecipe`.

 We start with a simple `Bias` recipe.
-Its purpose is to process images taken in *Bias* mode, that is, a series of pedestal images.
+Its purpose is to process images previously taken in *Bias* mode, that is, a series of pedestal images.
 The recipe will receive the result of the observation and return a master bias image.

 .. code-block:: python